 Yes, VFA offers workplace emergency first aid courses which is equivalent to occupational first aid level 1 which is a WorkSafe BC approved course.
 This is an 8 hour course that provides certification immediately upon completion of the course.
 Re-certifications are not available for OFA level 1 and participants must re-take the course to renew certification.
 Certification is valid for 3 years.

-What Services Are Available with VFA in Coquitlam?
+What Services Are Available with VFA with First Aid Re-Certification in Coquitlam?

 VFA also provides the following services at the Coquitlam training centre